NO. NSF can't really certify a hot dog cart.

 Who is NSF?
 NSF International is a private company stating; “NSF International is dedicated to being the leading global provider of public health and safety-based risk management solutions while serving the interests of all stakeholders, namely the public, the business community and government agencies.”
 You can read more here.

-NSF is one of three companies that I'm aware of that can test and certify compliance to ANSI standards, however they create some on their own as well.
+NSF is one of three companies that I'm aware of that can test and certify compliance to ANSI standards, which they wrote.

 Some state inspectors will inform you that you must have an NSF approved cart.
 There are two problems with this statement right off the bat and another really important one below.